Unleash/unleash-client-php/README.md

 $context = new UnleashContext(sessionId: 'sess-123456');
 $unleash->isEnabled('some-feature', $context);

-// assume the feature is set to use the user id, the first call throws an exception (no context given), the second
+// assume the feature is set to use the user id, the first call returns false (no context given), the second
-// one works
+// one returns true/false based on the user id
 $unleash->isEnabled('some-feature');
 $context = new UnleashContext(currentUserId: 'some-user-id');
 $unleash->isEnabled('some-feature', $context);

 // the same goes for session, assume the session isn't started yet and the feature is set to use the session type
-$unleash->isEnabled('some-feature'); // throws exception because no session is available
+$unleash->isEnabled('some-feature'); // returns false because no session is available

 $context = new UnleashContext(sessionId: 'some-session-id');
 $unleash->isEnabled('some-feature', $context); // works because you provided the session id manually